hieuvp/learning-python/learn-the-basics/conditions/README.md

 statement = False
 another_statement = True
 if statement is True:
-    # do something
+    # Do something
     pass
 elif another_statement is True: # else if
-    # do something else
+    # Do something else
     pass
 else:
-    # do another thing
+    # Do another thing
     pass
 ```